mdsujanS/Django-CRUD-Book-Management-System/README.md

 Project Overview:

-The objective of this project is to build a Django-based web application for managing a collection of books.
-You will learn how to create and manage models, views, templates, and forms in Django.
+The objective of this project is to build a Django-based web application for managing a collection of books. learn how to create and manage models, views, templates, and forms in Django.

 Requirements: